 Grants will not normally be awarded to the following types of organisations:

-- Previously funded organisations with overdue end of grant form
+- Groups previously funded with an overdue end of grant form

 - Medical research & equipment

-- General large appeals, sponsored and fundraising events
+- Large capital projects, general large appeals, sponsored and fundraising events

 - Projects duplicating an existing service